List of DC Comics characters: L: Mar Londo

 Mar Londo is a character appearing in American comic books published by DC Comics.
 He was created by Edmond Hamilton and John Forte, and first appeared in Adventure Comics #327 (December 1964).

 Mar Londo is a Zuunian and the father of Legionnaire Timber Wolf, who gave him his powers via Zuunium before dying shortly afterward.
-In The New 52 continuity reboot, Mar is instead killed by the criminal Lord Vykor.
+In The New 52 continuity reboot, Mar was killed by the criminal Lord Vykor.

 Mar Londo in other media

 Mar Londo appears in Legion of Super Heroes, voiced by Harry Lennix in the first season and Dorian Harewood in the second.
-This version is a more malevolent figure who gave Brin Londo powers through genetic engineering and intended to use him as a weapon in galactic conquest.
+This version gave Brin Londo powers through genetic engineering, transforming him into a wolf-like creature for use as a weapon in galactic conquest.
+After being restored to a humanoid form, Brin joins the Legion of Super-Heroes, leaving Mar behind.

+Lord Satanis

+Lord Satanis is a fictional villain published by DC Comics who debuted in Action Comics #527 (January 1982), created by Marv Wolfman and Curt Swan.
+Lord Satanis is a powerful sorcerer from a million years in the future where humanity have regressed to a medieval society.
+Satanis battles his wife, Syrene, for Merlin's runestone as his protector Ambra is his constant foe.
+The artifact will make one of them extremely powerful and allow them to rule Earth, but only through an invulnerable body which brings them to Superman.
+Satanis and Syrene split Superman in half and send one of the Supermen to the past.
+After one of the Supermen is killed, Satanis possesses his body and uses it to fight Syrene and Superman's other half.
+Superman defeats Satanis and returns Satanis and Syrene to their time.

 Love Glove

-Love Glove is a character appearing in American comic books published by DC Comics.

-Bobby Carmichael is a man who was able to access the "Glove Tree", a tree with gloves instead of leaves, after coming across it in a dream.
+Love Glove (Bobby Carmichael) is a man who was able to access the "Glove Tree", a tree with gloves instead of leaves, after coming across it in a dream.
 The tree replaced his arm with a portal that granted him access to any of its gloves, using them to gain different powers.
 As a member of the Brotherhood of Dada, he was about to betray the group, but ended up saving Mr. Nobody.

 Lunkhead

-Lunkhead is a character appearing in American comic books published by DC Comics.

 Lunkhead is an enemy of Batman who became an inmate at Arkham Asylum.
 Lunkhead was clearly stupid, but exhibited massive strength; he made an enemy of the Ventriloquist (Arnold Wesker) when he smashed Wesker's companion, Scarface.
-He was sacrificed to the devil by a pack of demons, along with many others, when the Ventriloquist threw his voice to make it seem as though Lunkhead was volunteering to be thrown into the fiery pit with the rest of the damned.
+He was sacrificed to the devil by a pack of demons, along with many others, when the Ventriloquist threw his voice to make it seem as though Lunkhead was volunteering to be thrown into the fiery pit.